 For disaster relief organizations, some of the best sources of truth after a disaster often come from reviewing social media posts.
 From Facebook posts to tweets to even SnapMap, these social shares can inform disaster responders on the severity of the disaster, locations of unmet needs, and areas that are already saturated with assistance.

-During a disaster, the social team scours through all channels of social media—including but not limited to Facebook and Facebook groups, TikTok, Instagram, Snapchat, and X, formerly known as Twitter—and utilizes resources such as Factal to identify potentially valuable information, which they pass along to an analyst for further vetting.
+During a disaster, the volunteers on the social team scour through all channels of social media—including but not limited to Facebook and Facebook groups, TikTok, Instagram, Snapchat, and X, formerly known as Twitter—and utilizes resources such as Factal to identify potentially valuable information, which they pass along to an analyst for further vetting.

 The Watch Center Team: Keepers of the Early Warning System